ludwigwaibel/ludwigwaibel.github.io/_posts/2024-01-26-sampling_methods.md

 # Sampling Methods

-Today I want to present different methods for sampling numbers at random from any probability distribution only using a uniform distribution over $$[0, 1)$$ with the `numpy.random.rand` function.
+Today I want to present different methods for sampling numbers at random from any probability distribution only using a uniform distribution with the `numpy.random.rand` function.
 But let's start with the basics.

 ## 0. Definitions
 First I'll give you some definitions used in this post real quick.